MCV-Software/socializer/doc/manual.md

 * A tree view at the left of the window, where you will see the list of buffers.
 These buffers are divided in three categories, posts, music and people.
 You could expand each category for seeing the child buffers.
 There are some additional buffers, timelines and chats, wich will be filled with timelines for your friends or with chats, when you  start or receive a chat session.
 * A button for making a post to your wall.
 * In audio buffers, Two buttons: Play and play all.
+* In audio album buffers, a button for loading music.
+By default, albums are empty, you have to press  the load button for getting the album's items.
 * A list where you will see the posts for the currently selected buffer.
 * In people buffers, like the friends buffer, a button for sending a message to your friends.
 Pressing that button will cause a chat buffer to be created.
 * A status bar where the program will put some useful information about what it's doing at the moment.